 Standards Committee with determine if additional coursework will need to be completed to assess a student's competencies.
 Remediation Policies

-All Phase I and Phase II courses other than VMED 5010 courses are required to have a Remediation with Reassessment Plan in the course syllabus that will guide course committee decisions related to remediation.
+All Phase I and Phase II courses are required to have a Remediation with Reassessment Plan in the course syllabus that will guide course committee decisions related to remediation.

-Students receiving a final grade of D+ or below in a Phase I or Phase II course other than VMED 5010 will have the option to remediate the course material and undergo reassessment as outlined in the course syllabus but may use this option only once during the course of the professional curriculum.
+Students receiving a final grade of D+ or below in a Phase I or a Fail in a Phase II course will have the option to remediate the course material and undergo reassessment as outlined in the course syllabus but may use this option only once during the course of the professional curriculum.
 Additional requests for remediation will be considered by the Scholastic Standards Committee only when extenuating circumstances apply and are not guaranteed to be approved.